-The facilitator is not a member of the decision making team, but is there to help keep the team focused on developing the student’s program while addressing conflicts as they arise.
-The goal of the facilitator is to help promote communication among IEP team members and work toward resolving differences of opinion that may occur concerning the provision of a free appropriate public education to a child.
-The facilitator helps keep the IEP team on task and helps capture and document agreements.
+The facilitator is not a member of the decision making team, and is there to help keep the team focused on the student and developing an IEP that meets the student’s goals.
+The facilitator helps promote positive communication among IEP team members and works toward reaching consensus.
+The facilitator keep the IEP team on the agenda and helps capture and document agreements.
 The facilitator does not participate in the decision making process concerning the content of the student’s IEP.

-The facilitator does not make decisions for the group, they simply clarify points of agreement and disagreement and can model effective communication and listening skills for the team members.
-When disagreements do occur, the facilitator can help encourage team members to identify new options.
-Most importantly, the facilitator will ensure that the meeting remains focused on the student.
+The facilitator does not make decisions for the IEP team, they clarify points of agreement, model effective communication and listening skills for the team members, ans support the team reaching a consensus.
+When areas of disagreements occur, the facilitator can provide team members in identifying new options.
+Most important!